Bistec Con Papas (Mexican Steak And Potatoes)

 Store and Reheat

-Bistec con papas recipe in a pan.
+Bistec con papas recipe made in one pan.

-Mexican Bistec Con Papas
+Bistec Con Papas

 4 servings